hdelva/fosite/thesis/report.md

 If the current namespace has $n$ frames, and the given path has $m$ nodes, we must add $m-n$ frames -- corresponding to the last $m-n$ path nodes.
 The correctness of this approach relies on a bit of inductive reasoning.

 The active execution path will always be at least as long as the number of frames in any namespace.
 All the namespaces that have been changed have the same number of frames.
 If a change has been made in the current branch, growing has added frames until there are as many frames as there are nodes in the execution path.
-If a change was made in some branch that's already been executed, and is thus no longer part of the execution path, merge operations will have reduced the number of frames until the length is equal to the length of execution path.
+If a change was made in some branch that is already been executed, and is thus no longer part of the execution path, merge operations will have reduced the number of frames until the length is equal to the length of execution path.
 The namespaces that have not been changed have strictly less frames, corresponding to the length of the execution path of their last change.

-The cause nodes of the frames of any namespace form a prefix of the active execution path.
-This is a trait of the language, since Python (or any other language we'd target) does not have a `goto` statement, there's a fixed structure to the branching points.
+The causal nodes of the frames of any namespace form a prefix of the active execution path.
+This is a trait of the language.
+Since Python (or any other language we would target) does not have a `goto` statement, there is a fixed structure to the branching points.

 #### Merge